 When it was clear the Nazi government was gearing up to start a war, the record shows a military request for ten Zeppelins.
 Hitler himself, who had been incensed when the Hindenburg’s fly-over of the 1936 Olympic games earned more applause than his own official entrance, would have not made such a request.
 The dictator was said to have ridiculed Zeppelins as very beautiful, but unusable because they were explosive.
 Top Nazi desire for, or indifference to, was not, however, the last action concerning Zeppelins.

 Meanwhile, on August 31st, 1939, a swastika-emblazoned Lufthansa J52 D airplane dubbed ‘Karl Huchmuth’ took off for London, but soon crashed and burst into flames, killing all aboard.
 The Nazi propaganda machine did not consider that accident much of a loss of face; they struck no medal commemorating the sacrifice.
 They made no effort to redesign everything to use some rare and expensive alternative to aviation gasoline – nor have rumors of doing so been repeated in the literature.
 Indeed, no one would remember those fiery deaths, and for reasons other than no motion picture footage being taken of the accident, or a description being recorded on a platter.
-Why, then?
-A matter of hours later, Fritz-Julius Lemp ordered torpedoes fired from his U-30, sinking the 13,581-ton passenger ship Athenia.
+Why is the accident forgotten?
+Because, a matter of hours later, Fritz-Julius Lemp ordered torpedoes fired from his U-30, sinking the 13,581-ton passenger ship Athenia.
 Lemp had mistaken the liner for an armed merchant ship.
 112 passengers and crew were killed in the initial explosion, or died later as a result of the sinking.
-The Nazi government was all through saving face about anything.
+The Nazi government denied any involvement and was all through saving face about anything.
 The horrors of unrestricted submarine warfare suddenly came rushing back to the British public – whose government could no longer launch airships in response.